Alaska Fishing Guides

 If you figure the price is near $30 a pound and you can bring back 2 boxes weighing up to 70 pounds each is it cheaper to go on a trip of a lifetime, stay in 5 star accommodations, eat gourmet meals of fresh caught seafood and delicious steaks with Pacific coast wines to wash it down.
 If you are an avid fishing junkie like me it is a no brainer.

-When you are done fishing for the day your job is done.
-The expert staff will then fillet your catch into the tastiest steaks which will then be flash frozen and vacuum packed and placed in wet locked boxes for the trip home.
+When you are done fishing for the day your job is done, the expert staff will then fillet your catch into the tastiest steaks.
+Then they’ll be flash frozen and vacuum packed and placed in wet locked boxes for the trip home.
 When it’s time to go home an onsite Alaska Airlines agent tags your boxes along with your luggage to make it a stress fee departure.

 The Alagnak River in Alaska is known as one of the best salmon fisheries in the Bristol Bay Region.